 The optic tracts form part of the visual pathways.
 They extend from the optic chiasm to the right and left lateral geniculate bodies of the metathalamus.

 The hypophysis is located in the sellar region (formed by the sella turcica) in the dorsal surface of the basisphenoid bone.
-This sella is limited rostrally by the tuberculum sellae, laterally by the rostral and caudal clinoid processes, and, caudally, by the dorsum sellaes.
+This sella is limited rostrally by the tuberculum sellae, laterally by the rostral and caudal clinoid processes, and, caudally, by the dorsum sellae.
 The inner layer of the dura mater extends at the level of the pituitary stalk, forming the diaphragm sellae.
-On each sideto the hypohysis and the sella turcica, the inner and outer layers of the dura mater separate to locate the cavernous sinus, arteries and nerves.
+On each side to the hypophysis and the sella turcica, the inner and outer layers of the dura mater separate to locate the cavernous sinus, arteries and nerves.
 The internal carotid artery crosses the outer layer of the dura mater and travels in relation to the cavernous sinus to cross the inner layer of the dura mater, at the level of the diaphragma sellae, in order to reach the circulus arteriosus cerebri.
-In its pathway through the parasellar region, the internal carotid artery gives off a communicating ramus with the external ophthalmic artery (the later is a branch of the rostral cerebral artery that leaves the cranial cavity through the orbital fissure).
-The oculomotor, trochlear, abducent, maxillary and ophthalmic nerves invaginate the inner layer of the dura mater on the lateral aspect, and travel in the parasellar region to exit the cranial cavity through the orbital fissure and round foramen (the maxillary nerve).
-The mandibular nerve leaves the cranial cavity prior to reach the parasellar region.
+In its pathway through the parasellar region, the internal carotid artery gives off a communicating ramus with the external ophthalmic artery (the latter is a branch of the rostral cerebral artery that leaves the cranial cavity through the orbital fissure).
+The oculomotor, trochlear, abducent and ophthalmic nerves invaginate the inner layer of the dura mater on the lateral aspect, and travel in the parasellar region to exit the cranial cavity through the orbital fissure.

 The hypophysis is composed of the neurohypophysis and the adenohypophysis.
 The neurohypophysis is a ventral extension of the tuber cinereum that gives rise to the infundibulum and the neural lobe.
 The infundibulum or pituitary stalk is an extension of the third ventricle.
 It is divided in a root or median eminence, and a distal part that extends into the neural lobe or neurohypophysis.
 The adenohypoiphysis derives from the Rathke’s bursa.
 Inside the adenohypophysis, close to the neurohypophysis, a cavum hypophysis can be found.
 This a remnat of the Rathke’s bursa.